shenyaocn/IP-Camera-Bridge/README.md

 * Adobe Live Flash Encoder
 * GraphEdit
 * GraphEditPlus

+Other applications based on DirectShow maybe supported :)

 You can also use many applications with IP Camera Bridge at the same time!